Catherinefzq/p8105_fp_ds100/p8105_fp_ds100_Report.md

 #### Model Analysis

 **Race Model**:
+**Depression Rate = 17.511 - 1.716 I{race = Black, non-Hispanic} + 1.901 I{race = White, non-Hispanic}**

 1. There is significant difference in the depression propotion between Hispantic and Non-Hispanic Black, Hispantic and Non-Hispanic White.
 2. All pairwise comparison showed a significant p-value between each race groups while Whites have higher depression proportion than Hispanics and Blacks and Blacks have lower depression proportion than Hispanics.
 3. The adjusted *R*<sup>2</sup> = 0.1081 indicates that 10.81% of variability of the depression proportion is explained by the model only includes race groups as predictor.

 ### Additional Analysis for Location: